MarginaliaSearch/docs.marginalia.nu/content/2_crawling/3_loading/index.md

 </figure>

 This will start the conversion process.
 This will again take a while, depending on the size of the crawl.
 The process bar will show the progress.
 Depending on whether you select `Load Automatically`, the data will be loaded into the search engine.
-If you don't select this, you can load the data later by going to `Nodes->Node 1->Actions->Load Processed Data`.
+If you don't select this, you can load the data later by going to `Nodes->Node N->Actions->Load Processed Data`.

 Manual loading is useful both for debugging, and if you wish to load multiple sources of data into the same index, such as when sideloading data from other sources like WARC files or a Wikipeida dump.